Obadiah

 Introduction

-The book of Obadiah is the shortest book in the Old Testament — just twenty-one verses — yet it delivers one of the most concentrated and forceful prophetic oracles in all of Scripture.
+The book of Obadiah is the shortest book in the Old Testament — just twenty-one verses — yet it contains concentrated and forceful prophetic material.
 The prophet identifies himself only as עֹבַדְיָה, meaning "servant of the LORD" or "worshiper of the LORD."
 Nothing else is known about him: no father's name, no hometown, no tribal affiliation.
-He is one of the most enigmatic figures among the prophets, known entirely through this single, searing oracle against the nation of Edom.
+He is an enigmatic figure among the prophets, known entirely through this single oracle against the nation of Edom.

 The date of the book is debated.
 Most scholars place it shortly after the fall of Jerusalem to Babylon in 586 BC, when the Edomites — Judah's neighbors and blood relatives through the line of Esau — not only failed to come to Judah's aid but actively participated in the plunder and betrayed those who tried to flee (Obadiah 1:11-14).
 Some scholars argue for an earlier date, connecting the book to an invasion of Jerusalem during the reign of Jehoram (c.
 845 BC; see 2 Chronicles 21:16-17).
 Either way, Obadiah's message is directed to the people of Judah, assuring them that the LORD has seen Edom's treachery and will repay it.
 The oracle shares significant thematic and verbal overlap with Jeremiah 49:7-22, suggesting either a common prophetic tradition or direct literary dependence between the two texts.